 A study of individual behavior in relation to the social stimuli of modern life.
 The course involves the extension of general psychological principles and methods in the study of social behavior.
-Prerequisite: PSYC2001.
-(WI) Ouarter Credit Hours 4.5
+Prerequisites: PSYC2001 and sophomore status.
+(WI) Quarter Credit Hours 4.5